shawnace/MacToastKit/README.md

 # MacToastKit

-A simple swift toast library for macOS
+A minimal toast library for macOS